OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 This API returns a contract risk analysis for a given contract address.

-The on-demand analysis leverages multiple techniques such as fuzzing, static analysis, and dynamic analysis for real-time smart contract scanning.
+The on-demand analysis leverages multiple techniques, such as fuzzing, static analysis, and dynamic analysis, for real-time smart contract scanning.

 Some common use cases for this endpoint include: